singh-man/books/crackingTheCoding/16_moderate.md

 	2 - 6 - 7*8/2  +  5

-It's fine to compute 2-6 immediately and store itintoa result variable.
+It's fine to compute 2-6 immediately and store it into a result variable.
 But, when we see 7* (something), we know we need to fully process that term before adding it to the result.

 We can do this by reading left to right and maintaining two variables.